stjudecloud/docs/docs/guides/covid-19/interactive-node.md

 Next, run `dx run app-cloud_workstation --ssh`.
 You can set the maximum session length for this session or continue with the default options.

+!!!tip
+    The default node size for the cloud workstations are mem1_ssd1_x2.
+If you want to request a larger node size, you can specify it by adding the `--instance-type` option.
+Check the [advanced options section](./interactive-node/#advanced-options) at the bottom for more information.

 ### Setting up workspace

 Once you are connected to the node, you will have access to download and install tools to the node and use them.
 The node is a clean linux environment with the `dx` command line tool already installed.